Arceliar/ironwood/README.md

 ## TODO

-The following is a very rough TODO of what still needs to be implemented before this project is feature complete enough that it's worth testing (as are replacement to ygg's core or as a stand-alone network or something).
+The following is a very rough TODO of what still needs to be implemented before this project is feature complete enough that it's worth calling it alpha / tagging whenever backwards compatibility breaks.

 ### Misc optimizations